Breast Reduction Recovery

 Though resting is essential throughout the course of your recovery from breast reduction, you will also need to frequently move around to facilitate healing.
 After about two or three days post-surgery, you can begin to perform light daily activities, including showering.
 You can expect your breasts to feel tight and swollen for about one week – many women compare this feeling to when their bodies start producing milk for breastfeeding.
 Throughout this time, you should not have too many issues moving around.
 By the second week, you should feel even more like yourself, and soreness should begin to resolve.

 The majority of patients take anywhere from 10-14 days off from work so they can relax and focus on recovery.
 Most activities can be resumed after three to four weeks post-operatively.
 As the swelling continues to go down and your body heals, you can begin to notice your beautiful breast reduction results taking shape.

 How Long Does It Take to Recover from a Breast Reduction?

-Depending on the details of your surgery, the recovery after breast reduction can take about two to six weeks.
+The recovery after breast reduction can take about two to six weeks, depending on the details of your surgery.
 This process occurs over multiple stages, as you gradually feel more like yourself and can resume your normal activities.
 During your first week after surgery, you will have more post-operative care instructions to follow, such as getting more rest and avoiding driving.
 After this first week, patients tend to have less discomfort and should incorporate more activity into their day, though strenuous activities should still be avoided.
 By the three- to four-week mark, your swelling should be significantly reduced, and your final breast reduction results will become more apparent.
 After your fourth week of recovery, you will most likely be able to resume all exercise.
 While most of the breast reduction recovery happens over these first four to six weeks, keep in mind that residual swelling can last for about three to four months.

 Breast Reduction Recovery Tips